PelionIoT/snap-pelion-edge/README.md

 1. [A Pelion Cloud account](https://os.mbed.com/account/signup/).
 1. [Access to Pelion Cloud](https://console.mbed.com/cloud-registration).
 1. An [Ubuntu SSO account](https://login.ubuntu.com/).
 This is required for an Ubuntu Core installation.
-1. An SSH key [imported into your Ubuntu SSO account](https://login.ubuntu.com/ssh-keys).
+1. An SSH key [uploaded into your Ubuntu SSO account](https://login.ubuntu.com/ssh-keys) so you can SSH into your Ubuntu SSO account.
 Please see the [Ubuntu instructions](https://help.ubuntu.com/community/SSH/OpenSSH/Keys) for more information about generating an SSH key on your computer.

 ## Build Pelion Edge